lucmasson/bas4ict-website/README.md

 # BAS4ICT Website

-Welcome to the official repository of **BAS4ICT**, a strategic ICT consultancy based in Brussels.
-This repository contains the source code and assets for our website: [https://www.bas4ict.com](https://www.bas4ict.com).
+Welcome to the official repository of **BAS4ICT**, an executive advisory consultancy based in Brussels.
+This repository contains the source code and assets for our corporate website: [https://www.bas4ict.com](https://www.bas4ict.com).

 ## About BAS4ICT

-We specialize in:
+**BAS4ICT** advises CEOs and executive teams on maintaining control over complex, regulated, ICT-enabled transformations.

-- Digital transformation strategies
+- Executive governance and decision clarity
-- ICT architecture and governance
+- ICT and digital operating model alignment
-- EU regulatory alignment (GDPR, NIS2, DORA, CRA)
+- EU regulatory assurance (GDPR, NIS2, DORA, CRA)
-- Sustainable IT practices
+- Critical infrastructure, data, cloud, and AI oversight
-- Public and private sector consulting
+- Sustainable and responsible technology execution

-Our mission is to empower organizations with tailored digital solutions that are innovative, compliant, and future-proof.
+Our mission is to strengthen executive confidence, accountability, and long-term value creation in mission-critical environments.

 ## Structure